onnx/onnx/docs/Operators-ml.md

 <dl>
 <dt><tt>T</tt> : tensor(float), tensor(double), tensor(int64), tensor(int32)</dt>
-<dd></dd>
+<dd>The input type must be a tensor of a numeric type.</dd>
 </dl>

 ### <a name="ai.onnx.ml.ZipMap"></a><a name="ai.onnx.ml.zipmap">**ai.onnx.ml.ZipMap**</a>

   Creates a map from the input and the attributes.<br>
-      The values are provides by the input tensor, while the keys are specified by the attributes.
+      The values are provided by the input tensor, while the keys are specified by the attributes.
       Must provide keys in either classlabels_strings or classlabels_int64s (but not both).<br>
       The columns of the tensor correspond one-by-one to the keys specified by the attributes.
 There must be as many columns as keys.<br>